hadronized/luminance-rs/docs/design.md

 tessellation construction goes through a lot of GPU settings (buffer allocation, etc.), while slice mapping is much faster.
 You also get access to function that works on slices, such as `copy_from_slice` for instance.

+### Tessellation views

+Tessellation views allow to render a subpart of a `Tess`.
+You can decide to render the whole part of the tessellation, or a subpart, starting at a given vertex and ending at another.

+Tessellation views allow for various kinds of effects: particles engine, packing objects into the same GPU region, etc. etc.

+You can create a tessellation view using `TessView::whole`, `TessView::sub`, `TessView::slice` or the instance-based versions, which also accept the number of instances to render.
+Another good way to create tessellation views is to use the `View` trait, which allows to use ranges with the `view()` and `inst_view()` methods, which are implemented on `&Tess`.
+That allows calls like `tess.view(..)`, `tess.view(..12)` or `tess.inst_view(3..=10, 1000)`, for instance.

 ## Textures

 Textures can be used in a write path (framebuffer) or read path (shader stage):